 Resources

-Supporting your kids to play sport
+How to support your child to play a sport

-access_time5min read
+access_time15min read

+There are many ways that your kids can be physically active.
+Playing sport is a great way for kids to make new friends, have fun, and engage in their community, all whilst benefiting their physical and mental health!
 However, it can be more challenging for kids living with disability, meaning they are often less likely to engage in physical activity.

 According to Paralympics Australia, almost 20 per cent of Australians live with disability, but only 1 in 6 participate in sport.
 This can often impact the physical, mental and social wellbeing of individuals.